Eligibility for parking permits

-Students must have 26 or more units on record to be eligible for the Restricted permit.
+We formerly offered a restricted type of permit to sophomores.
+These are not available at this time.
+If a restricted permit is offered in the future, they will be few in number and may require that the vehicle be parked in a remote, less-utilized parking lot on campus.
+Students will need to have 26 or more units on record to be eligible for the Restricted permit, and not be considered a first-year by the college (i.e. first year attending college).
 Transfer students should contact Housing in June to request assistance with eligibility, since they may not have the requisite number of units on record to be eligible during the online process.
 All requests for Restricted permits are waitlisted.
 It may worthwhile to be on the waitlist if such permits are granted later in the semester, if at all.
 Sophomores are prohibited from having juniors or seniors obtain permits on their behalf.

 Any upper class student (i.e. sophomore, junior or senior) may request a temporary permit from the Housing Office, but medically-related requests are not handled by the Housing Office.
 A student with a medical need should contact the Campus Health Center to meet with the doctor.
 The Campus Health Center may have some transportation options available, and can issue temporary parking permits for students with their own vehicles.
 A student with a disability may contact the Disability Services.
 For long-term medical needs, the campus doctor and the Director of Disability Services may authorize issuance of a full-semester permit from the Housing Office.